michalrus/org-import-wunderlist/README.md

 # org-import-wunderlist
-Converts wunderlist-export.json to an org-mode file.
+Converts wunderlist-export.json to an Org-mode file.

 This is *not* a synchronization tool.
 It’s just meant to convert your Wunderlist data to Org-mode.
 Use it if you want to dump Wunderlist.